The Royals and Nobles Ancestry

 Her Ladyship also served for over three decades as Managing Director of Site Masters PLC, building the company into a respected national firm.
 During this time, she also served as a Governor of Maudsley & Bethlem Hospital School, where she championed the educational rights of children with complex mental health needs.

-In 2025, the family’s Gaelic lineage was formally recognised when Clan Ó Comáin was entered onto the Clans of Ireland Register under the patronage of the President of Ireland, with Lord Kinfauns installed as Taoiseach, Chief of Ó Comáin.
+In 2025, the family’s Gaelic lineage was formally recognised when Clan Commane was entered onto the Clans of Ireland Register under the patronage of the President of Ireland.
+As Taoiseach successor, consecrated by derbhfine under Brehon law, Lord Kinfauns was installed as Gaelic Clan Chief of Ó Comáin.
 As matriarch of the clan, Lady Kinfauns continues to support its cultural, charitable, and historical mission.

 Nadolski, Maria (P7072)